harry-clarke/romanian-grammar/adjectives/adjective-comparison.md

 ### Degrees of comparison

-Unlike English, Romanian has only one way of comparing adjectives, and it involes no irrgulars.
-It does, however, invole some degree of inflection just like in the case of adjectives.
+Unlike English, Romanian has only one way of comparing adjectives, and it involves no irregulars.
+It does, however, involve some degree of inflection just like in the case of adjectives.

 #### Comparative